FOehlschlaeger/udemy-tableau-fundamentals-of-data-visualization/README.md

 * Tableau Public

 ## Conclusion / Remarks
+* This course introduces the tool Tableau Public.
-* In this course the basic functionalities and basic usage of tableau is shown in terms of data manipulation and data visualization.
+* In this course the basic functionalities and basic usage of tableau are shown in terms of data manipulation and especially data visualization.